-As a native Ohio girl, I am a bit obsessed with the Ohio State Buckeyes.
+As a native Ohio girl, I am a bit obsessed with The Ohio State Buckeyes.
+And I am not just talking about college football!
+I love Buckeye Candy as well.

-- Peanut Butter: For this recipe, use shelf-stable creamy peanut butter, not refrigerated peanut butter for best results.
-You certainly can use natural shelf-stable peanut butter, or good old Jif--whatever you have in your pantry.
+- Peanut Butter: For this recipe, use shelf-stable creamy peanut butter, not refrigerated or crunchy peanut butter for best results.

 - Butter: When it comes to baking, use unsalted butter to control the sodium content.
 For this recipe, you also want your butter to be at room temperature.
 It will help the butter and peanut butter combine smoothly.